Ukraine invasion: UK sanctions against some oligarchs may take weeks

 UK sanctions against some individuals linked to Vladmir Putin could take weeks to put together, government sources have told the BBC.

-Labour has said there is "no excuse" for not quickly seizing the UK assets of Russian oligarchs following the invasion of Ukraine.

-But the government says it wants to ensure its legal cases are watertight.
+Several Russian oligarchs have had their UK assets frozen and there is pressure on ministers to extend this punishment to more people.

-Sanctions will be a rolling package, that would "gradually tighten the ratchet", a source said.
+But a government source said sanctions would be a rolling package that would "gradually tighten the ratchet".

 Government insiders believe targeting banks or financial institutions will have a bigger impact than penalising individual high-profile oligarchs.

-Since Russia invaded Ukraine last week, the UK government has frozen the bank accounts of some wealthy Russians, including Mr Putin and some of those linked to him.

-But Labour says sanctions must go further, with items like jewellery, designer clothes, cars and property being seized.

-The authorities in France and Germany have seized super yachts owned by Russian tycoons Igor Sechin and Alisher Usmanov.
+Meanwhile, the authorities in France and Germany have seized super yachts owned by Russian tycoons Igor Sechin and Alisher Usmanov.

-Mr Lammy said the UK's sanctions regime against individuals must "catch up with [those of] our allies and partners", adding: "The government must get a grip on this by cutting Putin and those linked to his rogue regime out of our economic system as fast as possible.
+For Labour, shadow foreign secretary David Lammy said the UK's sanctions regime against individuals must "catch up with [those of] our allies and partners", adding: "The government must get a grip on this by cutting Putin and those linked to his rogue regime out of our economic system as fast as possible."

-"Ministers had months to prepare for this eventuality, with the full support of Parliament, and there is no excuse for their failure to introduce strong enough laws in the first place."

 At Prime Minister's Questions on Wednesday, Labour leader Sir Keir Starmer said billionaire Roman Abramovich, who owns Chelsea Football Club, should face sanctions and accused Mr Johnson of being slow to target individuals who "prop up" Mr Putin's regime.